Perverance/AutoHotKeyScript/README.md

 This is a simple AutoHotkey V2 script that I made, which _has changed the way I use computers_.
 It's not a superficial statement.
+I find it strange to use a PC without this script.

-The heart of the script is navigation with the left hand, allowing you to do much more without moving your hands away from the keyboard.
+The core of the script is navigation with the left hand, enabling you to do more without moving your hands away from the keyboard and keeping your right hand as free as possible.
 This is done by remapping the Caps Lock key to function as a _modifier_.

-I find it strange to use a PC without this script.

 **How to use it:**